bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 I found it necessary to go through a good chunk of documentation before I could start playing around in Ember.
-There are a lot of conventions to learn before you can start *not* writing configuration code.
+There are a lot of conventions to learn before I could being to *not* write any configuration code.

 Ember is very opinionated.
 It even wants to tell me how to design my web API, which is a bit rich coming from a JavaScript framework.
 From what I could make